GrACE: A Generative Approach to Better Confidence Elicitation and Efficient Test-Time Scaling in Large Language Models: Implementation Details

 \subsection{Experiment Settings and Hyperparameter Selection}

-In the open-ended generation calibration task, we train \modelname with a learning rate of $1 \times 10^{-5}$ for 3 epochs, using the AdamW optimizer.
+In the open-ended generation calibration task, we randomly sample 2000 queries from the training data in the benchmarks for training \modelname and sample 1000 queries from the test data for evaluation.
+We train \modelname with a learning rate of $1 \times 10^{-5}$ for 3 epochs, using the AdamW optimizer.
 The batch size for training is 8.
 We apply LoRA with rank $r=16$, scaling factor $\alpha=16$, and dropout factor of 0.05.
 The LoRA module is applied to the MLP block for both backbone models.
 The trainable parameters are negligible compared with the model parameters, accounting for only 0.41\%, 0.34\%, and 0.32\% of Phi3-3.8B's, Llama2-7B's, and Llama3.1-8B-Instruct's total parameters, respectively.
 The threshold for ROUGE score is set to 0.3 following Ulmer et.al \cite{ulmer2024calibrating}.
 The experiment is conducted on two NVIDIA GeForce RTX 3090 GPUs.

 In the test-time scaling task, we randomly sample 2000 queries from the training data in the benchmarks for training \modelname and sample 1000 queries from the test data for evaluation.
 To align the training process of \modelname with the implementation of TTS, we generate 16 different responses for each query in the training data with temperature $t=0.8$.
 The trainable parameters account for 0.17\% and 0.13\% of Llama-3.1-8B-Instruct's and Qwen2.5-7B-Instruct's total parameters, respectively.
 The model is trained with a learning rate of $lr=5\times10^{-5}$ for 3 epochs with AdamW optimizer.
 The batch size is set to 4.
 We apply LoRA with rank $r=32$, scaling factor $\alpha=16$, and dropout factor of 0.05.
 The LoRA adapter is applied to the query and value weight of attention blocks.
 The threshold for the early-stopping strategy is set to 0.8.
 The experiment is conducted on two NVIDIA A100 80GB GPUs.